richard-d-lee/jesus-chatbot/SEO_GUIDE.md

 #### FAQ Schema
 Added 5 common questions and answers:
-1. What is Jesus Chatbot?
+1. What is Jesus Express?
 2. How do I chat with Jesus online?
 3. Is the Jesus AI chatbot free?
 4. What Bible versions are supported?